lljustycell999/Parallel-Programming/README.md

 # CSC 375 - Parallel Programming
-This repository will contain the three projects completed as part of the CSC 375 - Parallel Programming course at SUNY Oswego taught by Professor Doug Lea
+This repository will contain the three projects completed as part of the CSC 375 - Parallel Programming course at SUNY Oswego taught by Professor Doug Lea.

 # Assignment 1 Specification:
 Write a parallel genetic algorithm program for an Facilities Layout problem in which: